genepool99/ezyVetCLI/README.md

 `pip install -r requirements.txt`

 ### Test your environment
-`python3 ezyvet_cli --debug -T`
+`python3 ezyvet_cli.py --debug -T`
-There will be a verbose output, but you should see no "ERROR:" messages and "INFO:__main__:Init Complete." at the end.
+There will be a verbose output, but you should see no "ERROR:" messages and ending with:
+"INFO:__main__:Init Complete."

 ### When your done leave the virtual env with
 `deactivate`